mayank200/animation/README.md

 # animation
-this program shows the use of animation in an android app
+This android app shows the use of animations.